Table of Contents

-- Immersing the instrument in 1 N sodium hydroxide and place it in gravity displacement autoclave for 30 minutes at 121-degree centigrade.
+- Immersing the instrument in 1 N sodium hydroxide and place it in gravity displacement autoclave for 30 minutes at 121-°centigrade.
 Then take the instrument out and rinse with normal water and clean, repeat the routine sterilization process.

-- Immerse in 1 N sodium hypochlorite for 1 hour, rinse with water, place in heat in gravity displacement autoclave at 121 degrees for one hour.
+- Immerse in 1 N sodium hypochlorite for 1 hour, rinse with water, place in heat in gravity displacement autoclave at 121° for 1 hour.

-- Immerse the instrument in sodium hydroxide or sodium hypochlorite for one hour, rinse with water, then transfer into gravity displacement autoclave (121 degrees) or in a porous load (134 degrees) for one hour, clean and perform routine sterilization procedures.
+- Immerse the instrument in sodium hydroxide or sodium hypochlorite for one hour, rinse with water, then transfer into gravity displacement autoclave (121°) or in a porous load (134°) for one hour, clean and perform routine sterilization procedures.